EliasFrick/Gym-Tracking/README.md

 ## 🔧 Configuration

 1. Create a Firebase project
-2. Set up Firebase configuration in `database/Firebaseconfig.ts`
+2. Set up Gemini Api Key and Firebase data in `.env`
 3. Enable Authentication and Firestore in Firebase Console

 ## 📖 Usage